motherofmuses/motherofmuses.github.io/txt/02_memory.md

 2. Memory is the storage of information, and
 3. Recall is the retrieval of stored information.

 This distinction is essential.
-The following figure shows this in a exact terminology.
+The following figure shows this in an exact terminology.
 The storage of information is also called retention / consilidation.
 We will refer back to this later.

 <img src="memory.svg" width="650">
 *Fig X: The three phases of memory processes.*